valhuber/ApiLogicServer/README.md

 3. Customize

 ### Install - `docker run`
-Once you've [installed Docker](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-Docker) itself, the `docker run` command above installs the ApiLogicServer docker (if it's not already there), and starts it, opening a terminal window on the Docker machine.
+Once you've [installed Docker](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-Docker) itself, the `docker run` command above installs the ApiLogicServer docker (if it's not already there), and starts it, opening a terminal window on the Docker container.
 Notes:
-* the `v ${PWD}:/local/servers` argument is what enables the ApiLogicServer to create / access the project on your local machine
+* the `v ${PWD}:/local/servers` argument is what enables the ApiLogicServer to create / access the project on your local host
    * Windows - Powershell must be used (due to the `$(PWD)` syntax)
    * if you use Command Prompt, specify the local directory completely